spiral/docs/component/metrics.md

 You can expose some of application metrics using Prometheus service embedded to RoadRunner application server.

 ## Configuration
-Metrics service does not require configuration in application, however, you must active this service in `.rr.yaml`:
+Metrics service does not require configuration in application, however, you must activate this service in `.rr.yaml`:

 ```yaml
 metrics: